-Section 3 of the bill creates the air quality enterprise and specifies that its revenues are exempt from the state constitution's TABOR provisions.
+3 2 of the bill creates the air quality enterprise and specifies that its revenues are exempt from the state constitution's TABOR provisions.
 The enterprise will conduct air quality modeling, monitoring, data assessment, and research; implement emission mitigation projects; and provide its data to the division of administration and the air quality control commission in the department of public health and environment to facilitate the administration of the state's air quality laws, including by facilitating the timely issuance and effective enforcement of appropriate emission permits.

 The enterprise's board of directors shall establish by rule the following enterprise fees in an amount sufficient, in aggregate, to cover its indirect and direct costs in implementing its powers and duties:

-- A fee per ton of air pollutant; and
+- A fee per ton of air pollutant;

 The fees are credited to the newly created air quality enterprise cash fund.

-Section 4 removes the statutory maximum for fees assessed for air pollutant emission notices, establishes a fee for fiscal year 2020-21, and allows the commission to thereafter adjust the fees by rule.
-Section 5 removes the statutory maximums for annual per-ton emission fees and processing fees, establishes a fee for fiscal year 2020-21, allows the commission to thereafter adjust these fees by rule, and specifies the purposes for which these increased revenues may be spent.
+year years 2020-21 and 2021-22 , and allows the commission to thereafter adjust the fees by rule.
+Section 5 removes the statutory maximums for annual per-ton emission fees and processing fees, establishes a fee for fiscal year years 2020-21 and 2021-22 , allows the commission to thereafter adjust these fees by rule, and specifies the purposes for which these increased revenues may be spent.
 Section 5 also requires reporting regarding the fees.

-(Note: This summary applies to this bill as introduced.)
+(Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)